cyrus28214/twitter-crawler/README.md

 ## Code
 To run:

-Update the file `config.json` and add your headers to it:
+Create a new file `config.json` and add your headers to it:

 ```json
 {